Llansteffan Castle: Iron Age

 The castle sits on a much older Iron Age promontory fort, proving Llansteffan has been inhabited for several millennia.
-The hill where the castle stands commands the River Tywi estuary.
+The hill where the castle stands commands the River Towy estuary.
 The hill would have been stripped of trees so that foot soldiers were vulnerable to attack by archers.

 The original earthworks can still be seen and were used as part of the modern castle's defence system—the castle proper rests within the earthwork rings.